hgb0043/social-media-project--2/README-template.md

 - First, create the index.html file; this will serve as the sole and primary HTML file in the project.

 - Create a main.css file; this will serve as the primary css file.
-If you would like, create a reset.html file for better layout versatility.
+If you would like, create a reset.css file for better layout versatility.
+There are many different reset CSS templates available online.

 - Create the HTML structure.
 First, create a <main> element that will serve as the container for the profile.
-Create four <h>> elements embedded in div elements.
+Create four <h> elements embedded in div elements.
 These will correspond to the profile-picture, name, location, and description.

-- Create five links and give them the texts "Github", "FrontEnd Mentor", "linkedin", "Twitter", "Instagram", respectively.
+- Create five links and give them the texts "Github", "Frontend Mentor", "Linkedin", "Twitter", "Instagram", respectively.

-- Style the page with traditional CSS, using the styles given in the "style-guide.md" file.
+- Style the page with traditional CSS to emulate the design as similarly as possible to the solution provided.
+Do this using the styles provided in the "style-guide.md" file.
+For the overall layout, I used a flexbox layout, but a grid layout will suffice for a static page.

 # Built With